call911nowplz/Spiriten.cf/Plugins/permissions.md

 [LarryPerms2](https://github.com/Unix101/LarryPerms2) : LarryPerms2 is a fork of PermissionsEx 1.0 that I believe is just used for learning purposes and some optimizations.
 The GitHub page states it is slow, untested, and hard to use in the readme.md.

+[LightPerms](https://www.spigotmc.org/resources/62447/) : LightPerms is a very light weight permission plugin that works on 1.8 to 1.16.
+It has per player and and group permissions.

 [LuckPerms](https://luckperms.net/) : LuckPerms is the modern solution to permissions.
 It has a web editor which allows you to browse all permissions and your groups in an interface, an active support discord, and constant updates patching out anything that may be considered a bug, improving performance, and adding new features along the way all while being free.
 It supports 1.7.x - 1.16.x.
 Go with LuckPerms if you are looking for a permissions plugin.